Ross Military Cameras

 Film Flattener

-Probably a spring loaded plate inside the interchangeable back that was raised by a cam during film advances, as in the MK80.
+Probably a spring loaded plate inside the interchangeable back that was raised by a cam during film advances,

 [Information requested]